 Students must meet general education requirements for the biological sciences and the physical sciences before entering the program.
-Biological Sciences courses at the 10000-level, Natural Sciences (NTSC) courses, and MATH 11200-11300 or 13100-13200 are the minimal general education requirements for the minor.
+Biological Sciences courses at the 10000-level or above, Natural Sciences (NTSC) courses, and MATH 11200-11300 or 13100-13200 are the minimal general education requirements for the minor.
 General Chemistry and Organic Chemistry are not specifically required.
-These courses would, however, allow for a greater variety of upper-level biological sciences courses, especially those in the areas of molecular and cellular biology; chemistry and/or biochemistry are usually prerequisites for those courses.
+These courses would, however, allow for a greater variety of upper-level Biological Sciences courses, especially those in the areas of molecular and cellular biology; chemistry and/or biochemistry are usually prerequisites for those courses.

-No course in the minor can be double counted with the student's major(s) or with other minors; nor can they be counted toward general education requirements.
+No course in the minor can be double counted with the student's major(s) or with other minors, nor can they be counted toward general education requirements.
 More than half of the requirements for the minor must be met by registering for courses with University of Chicago course numbers.

-Students who elect the minor program must meet with the master of the Biological Sciences Collegiate Division by the end of Spring Quarter of their third year.
 Students must obtain formal approval from the master to complete the minor program on a form obtained from their College adviser and returned to the adviser by the deadline.
 To schedule an appointment with the master, students should contact Kirsten Cole (kcole@uchicago.edu).
+Alternatively, students can schedule an appointment with the senior adviser, Megan McNulty (mmcnulty@uchicago.edu).